Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

 + SOC - Security Operation Center
   + A security operations center is a central function in an organization where security experts monitor, detect, analyze, respond to, and report security incidents.
 A SOC is typically staffed 24/7 by security analysts and IT engineers who use a variety of tools and techniques to detect, analyze, and respond to security threats.
 This helps ensure threats are contained and neutralized quickly, which in turn allows organizations to reduce their “breakout time” — the critical window between when an intruder compromises the first machine and when they can move laterally to other parts of the network.
   + The SOC team implements the organization’s overall cybersecurity strategy and acts as the central point of collaboration in coordinated efforts to monitor, assess, and defend against cyberattacks.
-  + With multi-vector attacks, it is no surprise that SOC is becoming an increasingly important part of organizations’ efforts to keep ahead of the latest cybersecurity threats.

 + SOAR - Security Orchestration, Automation & Response solution
   + Software solution that enables security teams to integrate and coordinate separate tools into streamlined threat response workflows.
 SOAR's orchestration and automation capabilities allow it to serve as a central console for security incident response.
 Security analysts can use SOARs to investigate and resolve incidents without moving between multiple tools.